-An ORCID identifier is a unique and persistent identifier that distinguishes individual researchers from every other researcher, by connecting them with their research activities.
+An ORCID identifier is a unique and persistent identifier that distinguishes individual researchers and connects them with their research activities.
 The Journal of the Royal Statistical Society requires the submitting author (only) to provide an ORCID identifier when submitting a manuscript.
 You will find guidelines on creating and using an ORCID id on the submission site.